 Having an accurate and comprehensive company valuation is very useful as it provides detailed information on the variables that underpin a business’s value.
-It also helps to gauge the impact that an improvement or deterioration of each of these variables can have on its value.
+It also helps gauge the impact that an improvement or deterioration of each variable can have on the value.

-In a corporate transaction, drawing up a valuation is a fundamental step in preparing a good negotiation and maximising company value.
-It must be well thought-out, logical, and include numerically based arguments.
+In a corporate transaction, drawing up a valuation is a fundamental step in preparing a good negotiation and maximizing company value.
+It must be well-thought-out, logical, and include numerically based arguments.

 Why do you need a valuation if you are a seller?

-The valuation is a negotiating tool which will assist in the negotiating process.
+A valuation is a negotiating tool that will assist in the negotiating process.
 A clear, thorough valuation supports effective discussions and rational arguments with the interested party(s).

 1. It will allow you to know the true value range of your business.

 2. It will help you to understand the strengths and weaknesses of your business, something especially important in the lead up to the sales process.